SachaWheeler/sachawheeler.github.io/projects/_posts/2015-4-13-Tic-Tac-Toe.md

 ![](/images/tictactoe/tie-win.png)

-Finally the images are saved, sequentially names, in a folder which I uploaded to Blurb.com who print it.
+Finally the images are saved, sequentially named, in a folder which I uploaded to Blurb.com who print it on demand.

 ## Thoughts
 Lots of fun.
 I was particularly happy with the way I "reuse" identical boards to save on the total number of pages.